Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Saints stats and trends

-- New Orleans has played nine games, with five wins against the spread.

-- The Saints have an ATS record of 4-0 in their four games when underdogs by 1.5 points or more this season.
+- The Saints have an against the spread record of 4-0 in their four games as an underdog of 1.5 points or more this year.

-- New Orleans' games this season have hit the over on five of nine set point totals (55.6%).
+- New Orleans' games this year have gone over the point total five times in nine opportunities (55.6%).

-- When New Orleans records more than 23.1 points, it is 4-1 against the spread and 4-1 overall.
+- New Orleans is 4-1 against the spread and 4-1 overall in games when it scores more than 23.1 points.

-- New Orleans is 3-2 against the spread and 2-3 overall when the team totals over 349.5 yards.
+- When New Orleans churns out more than 349.5 yards, the team is 3-2 against the spread and 2-3 overall.

-- This year the Saints have eight turnovers, one fewer than the Eagles have takeaways (9).
+- This season the Saints have eight turnovers, one fewer than the Eagles have takeaways (9).

 Home and road insights

-- Philadelphia has one win against the spread, and is 0-4 overall, at home this year.
+- At home this year, Philadelphia has one win against the spread and is 0-4 overall.

-- In four home games this year, Philadelphia has gone over the total twice.
+- Philadelphia has gone over the total twice in four home games this season.

-- In away games, New Orleans is 3-2 overall and 3-2 against the spread.
+- This year away from home, New Orleans is 3-2 against the spread and 3-2 overall.

-- The Saints have one win ATS (1-2) as 1.5-point underdogs or more on the road.
+- The Saints have one win ATS (1-2) away from home as 1.5-point underdogs or more.

-- In five road games this year, New Orleans has hit the over twice.
+- In five away games this season, New Orleans has hit the over twice.

-- The average total in Saints away games this season is 43.5 points, the same as this outing's over/under.
+- The average total in Saints away games this season is 43.5 points, equal to this contest's over/under.

 Powered by Data Skrive.